ms-anugraheetha/ms-anugraheetha/README.md

 Hi, I’m Anugraheetha 👋

-Final-year Computer Science student at Riga Technical University.
+Computer Science student at Riga Technical University.

 I enjoy turning ideas into products, learning by building, and exploring the intersection of software engineering, AI, and product development.